dalecurtis/image-decoder-api/explainer.md

   Promise<ImageFrame> decode(unsigned long frameIndex);

+  // The number of frames in the image.
+  //
+  // When decoding a ReadableStream the value will be 0 until enough data to
+  // decode the frame count has been received.
+If the format has no fixed count,
-  // The number of frames in the image. readonly attribute unsigned long frameCount;
+  // the value will increase as frames are received by the decoder. readonly attribute unsigned long frameCount;

-  // The detected mime type for the decoded image. readonly attribute USVString type;
+  // The detected mime type for the decoded image.
+  //
+  // When decoding a ReadableStream the value will be an empty string until
+  // enough data to detect the mime type has been received. readonly attribute USVString type;

+  // The image's preferred repetition count.
+  //
+  // When decoding a ReadableStream the value will be 0 until enough data to
-  // The image's preferred repetition count. readonly attribute unsigned long repetitionCount;
+  // decode the repetition count has been received. readonly attribute unsigned long repetitionCount;
 };
 ```